AKASHSAINICS21M003/DL_projects/README.md

 + Questions to ask to TA:
   + What is the format of ASR's output ?
 If we submit a hindi speech will ASR generate the output using roman dialect.
     + Depends on training data !!
+  + Can we change our project if we are not able to find appropriate sentences ?
+  + If same language can be selected by multiple teams ?
 + Domain:
   + Voice search: news, music
     + Social impact: